-Our 2012 class comes from 13 different countries and they’re taught by faculty members who hail from all over the globe.
+On average our students come from over 10 different states and 8 different countries and are taught by faculty members who hail from all over the globe.
+To learn more about this year's class profile click here.
 Katz expands your worldview because the next generation of business won’t be defined by today’s geographical borders.
 Different ways of thinking spur new ideas and growth opportunities.
-Are you ready?
-You can be.

 Katz offers scholarships during the admissions cycle for students from underrepresented backgrounds and for military candidates.
 In particular, Katz has traditionally awarded qualified graduates of Historically Black Colleges and Universities (HBCUs) with scholarship funds for enrollment in the MBA or PhD programs.
 For more information about scholarships, contact Bev Bolden, director of student services, master's programs, and diversity recruiter.